Wikia/infobox-template-builder/docs/persistence.md

 ```javascript
 infobox.save();
 ```
-To save to MediaWiki (which is the default data store), the `InfoboxTemplateBuilder` instance must contain a `persistOptions` property with a `title` value set.
+To save to MediaWiki (which is the default persistence target), the `InfoboxTemplateBuilder` instance must contain a `persistOptions` property with a `title` value set.